sund0g/docker-tutorial/docker-and-kubernetes/complex/README.md

 Create the **worker-deployment.yaml** configuration.

-> Review the contents of the **worker-deployment.yaml** for details on how the service is configured.
+> Review the contents of **worker-deployment.yaml** for details on how the service is configured.

 #### Lesson 192